mediar-ai/screenpipe/examples/typescript/pipe-screen-time-storyteller/README.md

 You can adjust the pipe's behavior by modifying the `pipe.json` file:

 - `aiProvider`: Choose between "claude", "openai", or "ollama"
+- `claudeModel`: Specify the Claude model to use
+- `openaiModel`: Specify the OpenAI model to use
-- `models`: Specify the model to use for each provider
+- `ollamaModel`: Specify the Ollama model to use
+- `claudeApiKey`: Add your API key for Claude
-- `apiKeys`: Add your API keys for Claude and OpenAI
+- `openaiApiKey`: Add your API key for OpenAI
 - `pageSize`: Set the number of screen time entries to analyze
 - `contentType`: Choose between "ocr", "audio", or "all"
-- `github`: Add your GitHub Personal Access Token
+- `githubToken`: Add your GitHub Personal Access Token

 ## Troubleshooting